Bone Caves of Inchnadamph

 Once home to Bears, Wolves and ReindeerOnce home to Bears, Wolves and Reindeer

-Another delight of the area around the Bone Caves was when I came across a lovely White and yellow centered Primrose in full and glorious flower clinging to the rock edge high up on the crag and level with the entrances to the Bone Caves.
+Another delight of the area around the Bone Caves was when I came across a lovely white and yellow Primrose in full and glorious flower clinging to the rock edge high up on the crag and level with the entrances to the Bone Caves.
 They were thriving in their position and I was delighted to capture their beauty and share some time admiring the fulsome flowers.
 Seen in gardens en masse I might not appreciate them as I did here, stood proud and showy in their far north position.
 Rock route with glacial forces and ancient rocks, caves and wildness.
 Now flora in beautiful abound, I was truly enjoying my walk today.
 After my exciting cave adventure I returned to the road and continued south on my 1,000 mile walk.
 I hoped for more brilliant discoveries like the Bone Caves.

 Copyright © 2003-2024 Walking Englishman.
 All rights reserved.